phchabrol/wastebot/README.md

-WasteBot
+# WasteBot

-First try to build a end to end bot
+## Goal:
+Build a simple bot that helps reduce your volume of weight